sfire-framework/sfire-captcha/docs/Captcha.md

 #### Setting a font color
 Once you set a font, you can give the generated text a color by using the `setFontColor()` method.
-This method takes a RGB or Hexadecimal color.
+This method takes an RGB or Hexadecimal color.

 ##### Syntax
 ```php